elatov/elatov.github.io/_posts/2014-04-03-rhcsa-rhce-chapter-15-nfs.md

         100005    1   udp    685  mountd

-Since we want to open up the firewall, let&#8217;s statically assign ports to the other RPC services.
+Since we want to open up the firewall, let's statically assign ports to the other RPC services.
 This is done by editing the **/etc/sysconfig/nfs** file and modifying the following lines:

     [root@rhel2 ~]# grep -vE '^$|^#' /etc/sysconfig/nfs
     LOCKD_TCPPORT=32803